 His legacy also includes passing on his knowledge, some of which he was taught by another famous icon painter, Father Meletios.
 Father Kallinikos said that he couldn’t produce a son to “carry the line” but he had a pupil he instructed in the techniques for ten years.
 Now that student is an iconographer, as is his son.

-Read More: Cyprus’ Lefkara Lace and the Pattern of Tradition
+- Lefkara Lace of Cyprus and the Pattern of Tradition

 - Icon Painter in Cyprus Honors Byzantine Traditions but Also Breaks Mold